The Big Question – is ham radio dead??

 In January 2022, I reviewed the figures for Amateur licences using the same categories as OwenDuffy.net and counting the total licences, just to bring his 2017 updated graph up to date.

-Graph originally obtained from owenduffy.net with total licences numbers from 2006 to 2017 and updated with 2022 figures with 2022 total licences numbering 15286
+Graph originally obtained from owenduffy.net with total licences numbers from 2006 to 2017 and updated with 2024 figures (now 15791 in Jan 2024)

 As you can see, it has levelled out an remained pretty stable.
 Just to provide you with a break down of the numbers for January 2022